ElementAstro/atom-docs/src/content/docs/en/io/glob.md

 ---
-title: Glob Pattern Matching Documentation
+title: Glob Pattern Matching
-description: Detailed documentation for the glob pattern matching functions in the atom::io namespace, including single and multiple pattern matching, recursive matching, and helper functions for file system operations in C++.
+description: Detailed for the glob pattern matching functions in the atom::io namespace, including single and multiple pattern matching, recursive matching, and helper functions for file system operations in C++.
 ---

-# atom::io Namespace Documentation

-The `atom::io` namespace provides utilities for file system operations, particularly focusing on glob-style pattern matching for file and directory paths.
-This document covers the main functions and their usage.

 ## Table of Contents